-Grace is strategically located in the Houston, Texas metropolitan area with its administrative offices in The Woodlands, Texas, and its primary classrooms, academic/faculty offices, and Library located in the southwest section of Houston on and near the College of Biblical Studies campus.
-In June 2010, with the demands of a rigorous graduate curriculum and a growing student body, Grace School of Theology entered into a joint Library Agreement with the College of Biblical Studies of Houston, Texas.
-In the agreement, both parties are to share the extensive and modern Library facilities including all systems, collection, equipment, and staff.
+Grace is strategically located in the Houston, Texas metropolitan area.
+In June 2010, with the demands of a rigorous graduate curriculum and a growing student body, Grace School of Theology rented office space near the College of Biblical Studies of Houston, Texas.
+Administrative offices are located in The Woodlands, Texas, where there are two hi-tech classrooms, administrative and faculty offices, and the main library, hosting close to 15,000 volumes.

-From modest beginnings, Grace now employs fifteen (15) full-time staff and two part-time staff.
-As Grace has begun to significantly grow, teaching sites have been requested and developed in areas near

-Houston (Beaumont) and as far away as Midland and San Antonio where much support and encouragement from Christian leaders has developed.
+From modest beginnings, Grace now employs twenty-one (21) full-time staff and two part-time staff.
+As Grace has begun to significantly grow, TRACS approved teaching sites have been developed in areas near Houston (Hitchcock and Beaumont) and as far away as Midland and San Antonio where much support and encouragement from Christian leaders has developed.
 Grace is now positioned to move to a new level of operations.
 In the population area served by the seminary, many believers and prospective believers are in need of the fundamental truth of free grace.
 Our graduates will be trained to meet this demand.